ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The most wonderful thing about tech is that our field is continuously evolving.
 The people you work with will change.
 Thee tools you use will be updated or deprecated, and new techniques for doing your work will come and go.
 As you embark on your adventure in technical leadership, the only way to manage this change is to expect it, accept it, and embrace the opportunity to learn and grow with your team and the field itself.

 *I want people to be serious about learning.
 I want them to dig in.
-I want them to gain, most importantly. it's not RSA, it's not [nuanced algorithms]; those aren't important. it's that confidence in themselves they can grow and learn outside of academia: that means they don't need me.
+I want them to gain, most importantly.
+It's not RSA, it's not [nuanced algorithms]; those aren't important.
+It's that confidence in themselves they can grow and learn outside of academia: that means they don't need me.
 All they need is to be able to sit down with books or perhaps today the internet and go off and learn things on their own.*

 *Dr. Max Mintz, 1942 2022*